 - Identify the location of the emergency.
 It is essential that students and staff avoid evacuating into the area involved in the emergency. - Identify the type of emergency, if possible, which will determine the evacuation process and the order of evacuation. - Identify students and staff that may need assistance in evacuating the premises. - Students and staff should proceed to designated meeting areas.
-Instructors should immediately take attendance to ensure everyone assigned to his/her class have evacuated the building and is accounted for. - Instructors should immediately report any absence(s) of students not at the meeting point, as identified by the local emergency response team, to emergency personnel at the scene or to the Site Coordinator. - Re-entry of the facility is not permitted unless approved by the Site Coordinator or the Director of Education after consultation with emergency personnel at the scene
+Instructors should immediately take attendance to ensure everyone assigned to his/her class have evacuated the building and is accounted for. - Instructors should immediately report any absence(s) of students not at the meeting point, as identified by the local emergency response team, to emergency personnel at the scene or to the Executive Director of Compliance or Director of Facility Services. - Re-entry of the facility is not permitted unless approved by the Executive Director of Compliance or Director of Facility Services or the Director of Education after consultation with emergency personnel at the scene